10 tips on how to study effectively

 This is one of the main reasons why a study schedule is so helpful.
 Read more about how to make an effective study plan.

-7. Don’t just re-read but study
+7. Don’t just re-read your notes

 Instead of reading, try: